Flax oil, derived from pressing flax seeds, is possibly the best plant-based source of omega 3 fatty acids.

 Because flax is a plant, it’s subject to a lot of pesticides and harmful chemicals.
 Products like Barlean’s made the top of our list because they were certified organic for extra purity.

-Flax oil is an excellent source of omega 3 fatty acids, given that flax seeds are one of the richest sources of these healthy compounds.
+Flax seeds are rich in omega 3 fatty acids.
+Flax oil is an excellent source of omega 3 fatty acids, given that flax seeds are one of the richest plant-based sources of these healthy compounds.

 The omega 3 fatty acids in flax oil have benefits for cardiovascular health, cognitive functioning, and mental health, to name just a few.